 Once set, save the file and exit the editor.

-Then deploy the admin user role with the next command.
+Then, deploy the admin user role using the next command.

 kubectl apply -f dashboard-admin.yaml